hackerzhuli/unity-code/README_EXTENSION.md

 *"Finally, a Unity extension that just works!
 No more licensing headaches or editor restrictions."*

 *"The integrated test runner is a game-changer.
-I can run my Unity tests without leaving my code editor."*
+I can run my Unity tests without leaving my AI IDE."*

-*"The hover documentation feature saves me so much time.
-No more hunting through Unity docs!"*
+*"The hover documentation feature saves me so much time."*

 ## 🚀 Get Started in Minutes